HEALTH AND WELLNESS

 - Support one another

-- Take interest in each another’s lives: school, clubs, friends family, work, etc.
+- Take interest in each other’s lives: school, clubs, friends family, work, etc.

 - Have privacy in the relationship